dominikaduda/movie-info-api/README.md

 ## Tests

-Basic tests created for user as example.
+Basic tests created for user as an example.
 * Used [Jest Testing Framework](https://www.npmjs.com/package/jest) and [SuperTest](https://www.npmjs.com/package/supertest)

 > Create an environment file ***test.env*** in the ***config*** directory in the same way as explains the [Installation](#installation) paragraph